-- It has a Water & Environment Consulting department which advises on environmental best practice, undertakes environmental impact assessments and seeks to optimise water resource management for clients. - Its Operations Consulting team has managed the construction of factories that incorporate leading technology for sustainability in their design. - ♦ The company regularly organises industry conferences where environmental concerns and issues are featured.
-Sustainability has been a recurring title theme in numerous conferences.
-The 2013 programme envisages speakers on the environment from various industry representatives and lobby groups. - ♦ In June 2010 Zenith's Chairman participated in the UN Global Compact Leaders Summit in New York, chairing two roundtable discussions and reporting back on one during a plenary session.
+- It has a Water & Environment Consulting department which advises on environmental best practice, undertakes environmental impact assessments and seeks to optimise water resource management for clients. - ♦ Its Operations Consulting team manages the construction of factories that incorporate leading technology for sustainability in their design. - ♦ The company regularly organises industry conferences where environmental concerns and issues are featured.
+Sustainability has been a recurring title theme in numerous conferences. - ♦ In June 2010 Zenith's Chairman participated in the UN Global Compact Leaders Summit in New York, chairing two roundtable discussions and reporting back on one during a plenary session.